 Following this, in a Press Release on 15 March 1941, Prime Minister Robert Menzies stated “there should be no unnecessary restriction placed on the flying of the Blue Ensign on shore” and removed all previous restrictions as to its use by the public generally.
 (See Press Release Memorandum from Secretary, Prime Ministers Department to Secretary, Department of External Affairs dated 28 February 1941.
 Australian Archives, ACT (A981/1: Def 220).
 Prime Minister Ben Chifley issued a similar statement in 1947.

-It wasn′t until the Flags Act 1953 (enacted 1954) was passed by the Menzies Government that Australia finally had an official national flag, and one that was required to be flown in a superior position to any other national flag (including the Union Flag).
-The Flags Act 1953 formally adopted the current design as Australia′s “National Flag” and the Act was assented to by Queen Elizabeth II on her first visit to Australia on 15 April 1954, the first Act of the Australian Parliament to receive assent by the Monarch rather than the Governor General.
+But it wasn′t until the Flags Act 1953 (enacted 1954) was passed by the Menzies Government that Australia finally had an official national flag, or rather, one that was required to be flown in a superior position to any other national flag (including the Union Jack).
+The Flags Act 1954 formally adopted the Blue Ensign as Australia′s national flag, and the Act was assented to by Queen Elizabeth II on her first visit to Australia on 15 April 1954, the first Act of the Australian Parliament to receive assent by the Monarch rather than the Governor General.

 Finally, more than 53 years after the first design was hoisted, Australia had an official national flag.